 You'll now be presented with the "thread settings" screen.
 On the first tab, enter a name for the thread (we'll call this "VT 101 student introductions") and then click the "playback options" tab:

 There are several settings on the Playback Options tab.
 You can change these according to your own preferences.
-For this example, I would suggest enabling "threaded commenting" (so you can reply to student introductions in a comment thread) and disabling "allow commenters to add slides to this VoiceThread."
-Preventing students from adding new slides will keep the activity from becoming cluttered and ensure that students are only able to leave comments on your introduction video, which is considered a "slide" in VoiceThread:
+For this example, I would suggest enabling "threaded commenting" (so you can reply to student introductions in a comment thread) and enabling "allow commenters to add slides to this VoiceThread."
+You can then instruct the students to add a slide with their personal introduction and then leave a comment on at least one other student's slide:

 Once you have finished configuring the thread settings, click "save."
 On the next page, click the "create assignment" button:

 On the next screen, write a description of the assignment and enter the number of required comments.
-Since in this example, we are only requiring students to leave a comment introducing themselves, we will only require one comment.
+Since in this example, we are asking students to add one slide and leave one comment, we will only require one comment ("slides" do not count as "comments").
 Once you've entered a description and entered the number of comments, click "Create Assignment" in the lower-right:

 You'll now see an "assignment created" notification and a link that will bring you back to Moodle: